DimitrisTK/CS-Fatherboard/README.md

 ## Run
 Run on android by installing the apk file.
 Run on windows by downloading the Windows Build folder and running the .exe file.
+The project's source files are not available for public distribution

 ## Screehshots
 ![Motherboard](https://imgur.com/OczYrCh.png)